People

 Charlie Marshall

-Charlie Marshall is a second year Ph.D. student at Rice working in the Climate Lab.
+Charlie Marshall is a fifth-year Ph.D. student at Rice working in the Climate Lab.
 He graduated from the University of Chicago with a B.A. in Math.
 He is interested in climate modeling and climate dynamics.
-He is currently working on a project that compares different proxies and models of tropical African climate since the Last Glacial Maximum
+He is currently working on a project that compares different proxies and models of tropical African climate since the Last Glacial Maximum.

 Kelsey.png